Kristina01111000/Drws_site/README.md

 - documentary widget make text bigger, bold bottom text
 - see if we can take away website ask from from comment section, leave name and email
 - crop pictures from google drive -> may have to redownload them
-- check speed tests
 - make them use paypal when checking out, shows up as credit card possible
 - at payment, say you will not be charged again after 4 months, "this learning program ends in four months, and your monthly payments will stop after your fourth month"
 - put down included with membership under courses, monthly and 4 month
 - clicking logout takes you to wordpress login page, fix it
 	- removed the logout button, put peepso logout somewhere visible

-Next call:
-- do you like the promo page  menu split?

 3 things caused the problem:
 wrong login link, pmp, not peepso